Emma auction item invoicing

 When adding Emma auction items to your event from the catalogue of items on offer, the below summarises the chain of events that will take place:

-1. You have probably paid Emma for the system already so will have Emma set up.
+- You have probably paid Emma for the system already, so will have Emma set up as a payee.

-2. You only have to pay one supplier, Emma, rather than multiple.
-If 8 items were won at the event it could be as many as 8 suppliers.
+- You only have to pay one supplier, Emma, rather than multiple.
+If 8 items were won at the event, it could be as many as 8 suppliers.